Follow TV Tropes

 • Breaking the Fourth Wall:

-• The beginning of the v7 Overview Trailer features Sans introducing himself to the audience, having just broke out of his own character slot out of boredom.
+• The beginning of the V7 Overview Trailer features Sans introducing himself to the audience, having just broke out of his own character slot out of boredom.

-• Unlocking Akyuu involves deleting a specific .txt file within the game files, the contents of which are an in-universe Schmuck Bait note written by Akyuu herself.
+• Unlocking Akyuu in V7 involves deleting a specific .txt file within the game files, the contents of which are an in-universe Schmuck Bait note written by Akyuu herself.
 Doing so will immediately throw you into the unlock battle against her the next time you boot the game.

 • Character Select Forcing: For certain specific fighter unlocks, you're required to play a specific character — whether playing their Arcade/Classic modes, or said character has the unique properties meant for the more obtuse unlocks. — to reach the requirements, with the following unlock battle also being a requirement for the chosen character.
 For specific examples:

-• Misogi Kumagawa requires beating "Hardcore Race to the Finish" with Mumen Rider.
+• Misogi Kumagawa in V7 requires beating "Hardcore Race to the Finish" with Mumen Rider.
 To illustrate: the latter is a Joke Character that is required to beat both a difficult level and defeat someone that is objectively stronger.

-• Ronald McDonald's requirements are pretty obtuse and out of the way, so much so that only a select few of the roster can reach the requirements to unlock - and of course fight him.
+• Ronald McDonald's V7 requirements are pretty obtuse and out of the way, so much so that only a select few of the roster can reach the requirements to unlock - and of course fight him.
 Chances are, you'll be playing SUGURI to get to him efficiently, with her rocket launcher forward smash being an effective way to cheese him.

 • Certain fighters have non-standard unlock requirements that prevent the player from preemtively selecting a character from the roster, leaving the game to script you playing as specific fighters for the fight.

-• Because Hieda No Akyuu's battle starts off immediately after deleting a specific text file and booting up the game, you're forced to play as Akiha Vermillion, who's normally a character excluded from the playable roster.
+• Because Hieda No Akyuu's V7 battle starts off immediately after deleting a specific text file and booting up the game, you're forced to play as Akiha Vermillion, who's normally a character excluded from the playable roster.

 • Company Cross References:

-• One of Hyde's unlock methods is to complete Serio's arcade mode.
+• One of Hyde's unlock methods in V7 is to complete Serio's arcade mode.
 Under Night In-Birth developers French Bread never had any involvement with the To Heart series, but they did get their feet into the video game industry by developing the To Heart fan game The Queen of Heart, from which Serio's sprites in CMC+ are pulled.

 • One associated screenshot on Dracobot's independent download page features him dancing alongside Olevadon on the Friday Night Funkin' stage, referencing Kreadian Funk, a mod featuring Dracobot and his associates that was made by his creator Dracobot/SnowyBraviary.